JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2024.md

 `com.jetbrains.rd.framework.base.RdBindableBaseKt.withId(RdBindableBase, RdId)` method removed : Due to `RdId` becoming a value class, the `getId` method is removed at runtime, causing unresolved method invocations.
 Use `withId(RdBindableBase, long)` method in Java and recompile the Kotlin code.

+### Properties Plugin 2024.1

+Added method parameter `Property` to `com.intellij.lang.properties.PropertiesQuickFixFactory.createRemovePropertyLocalFix()` : Supply the property that the fix should be applied for.